 The course introduces the finite element method, its mathematical foundation, and its use in the analysis of engineering systems and structures.
 The course covers finite element concepts including mathematical/variational formulations, shape functions, two- and three-dimensional solids, stiffness of truss, beam, and plate members, elements assembly, computer programming and convergence.
 "ANSYS" and "COMSOL Multiphysics" finite element software packages will be used.
-Prerequisites: GE 206, ME 305
+Prerequisites: GE 104 or ME 305 AND GE 206.
+A minimum grade of C- is required for all prerequisites.